DBProductions/rabbitmq-cluster/README.md

     E --> F(requests.error)
 ```

 The instance `rabbbitmq2` have no additional Terraform scripts but `rabbitmq3` try to federate all exchanges and queues with `rabbitmq1`.
 Every exchanges and queue created on instance `rabbitmq3` will create a connection and topology on `rabbitmq1`.

+## Clients
+Under `/clients` are some simple clients in Python and Go to play around with the running `rabbitmq1` broker.

 ## rabbitmq-perf-test